MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-userrights.md

 Deny log on as a service -This security setting determines which service accounts are prevented from registering a process as a service.
 This policy setting supersedes the Log on as a service policy setting if an account is subject to both policies.

 > [!NOTE]
-> This security setting does not apply to the System, Local Service, or Network Service accounts.
+> This security setting doesn't apply to the System, Local Service, or Network Service accounts.
 Default: None.
 <!-- DenyLogOnAsService-Description-End -->

 <!-- DenyLogOnAsService-Editable-Begin -->